Loft Conversion Guide

 Velux Loft Conversion

 The work involves reinforcing the floor, adding insulation, and fitting windows that follow the existing roofline.
-This brings in light and makes the space habitable.
+This brings light and makes the space habitable.

-• ✔ Least disruptive, as all work is contained within the existing roof.
+• ✔ Least disruptive, as all work is contained within the existing roof

-• ✔ The fastest type of conversion to complete.
+• ✔ The fastest type of conversion to complete

-• ✔ Blends with the original house, as the roofline is unchanged.
+• ✔ Blends with the original house, as the roofline is unchanged

-• ✖ Only suitable for lofts that are already very large.
+• ✖ Only suitable for lofts that are already very large

-• ✖ Sloping ceilings can make placing furniture difficult.
+• ✖ Sloping ceilings can make placing furniture difficult

 Dormer Loft Conversion